 Their name comes from whalers who thought they were the right whale to catch due to their inquisitiveness.

 They have a single calf after a gestation period of 12-13 months.
-They have no dorsal fin, a dark body, and a very large head covered in patches of rough skin.
+They have no dorsal fin, a dark body, and a large head covered in rough skin patches.